praw-dev/praw/docs/pages/reply_bot.rst

 PRAW is the simplest way to build your own bot using Python.

-This tutorial will show you how to build a bot that monitors a particular subreddit (/r/AskReddit), and replies to new threads that contain simple questions with a link to "lmgtfy.com" (Let Me Google This For You).
+This tutorial will show you how to build a bot that monitors a particular subreddit, /r/AskReddit, that replies to new submissions that contain simple questions with a link to "lmgtfy.com" (Let Me Google This For You).

 To do this, there are 3 key components we'll have to address:

-1. A way to monitor new threads.
+1. A way to monitor new submissions.

-2. A way to analyze the titles of those threads and see if they contain a simple question.
+2. A way to analyze the titles of those submissions and see if they contain a simple question.

 3. A way make the desired reply.